 In this case, remove the efi folder from the root of the Windows PE or Windows Setup media.
 This prevents the device from starting in UEFI mode.

-It is only useful during the setup of the machine and not after that.
+It is only useful during machine setup, not afterward.